isc-projects/kea/doc/sphinx/kea-messages.rst

     failed to reused HTTPS service bound to address: %1 port: %2

-This error message indicates that the server has failed reusing existing HTTPS service on the specified address and port.
-The server can not swith from HTTPS to HTTP sockets using the same address and port.
+This error message indicates that the server has failed to reuse existing HTTPS service on the specified address and port.
+The server cannot swith from HTTPS to HTTP sockets using the same address and port.

 HTTP_COMMAND_MGR_HTTPS_SERVICE_UPDATED